vanessastad/Taxi-Reinforcement-Learning-on-a-graph/README.md

 -1 for each allowed action
 -10 if drop off or pick up are executed in wrong nodes +1000 if the Didi drops off the passengerse in the correct dest_node.

+A more complex problem was solved with Deep Reinforcement Learning, check out my repositories for more informations.

+I developed this project with the help of two colleagues.
+If you need any help, contact us: vanessa.staderini@gmail.com tommaso3d@gmail.com
+95vittoriar@gmail.com